Abbreviations : Report Help

 Zerbini, F.M., Briddon, R.W., Idris, A., Martin, D.P., Moriones, E., Navas-Castillo, J., Rivera-Bustamante, R., Roumagnac, P., Varsani, A., and ICTV Report Consortium.
 2017, ICTV Virus Taxonomy Profile: Geminiviridae, Journal of General Virology, 98:131–133.

-The geminiviruses are a family of small, non-enveloped viruses with genomes comprising one or two single-stranded, circular DNAs of 2.5-5.2 kb in length.
+The geminiviruses are a family of small, non-enveloped viruses with genomes comprising one or two single-stranded, circular DNAs of 2.5–5.2 kb.
 Geminiviruses are transmitted by various insects in four families of homopterans (whiteflies, leafhoppers, aphids and treehoppers).
-Members in the genus Begomovirus are transmitted by whiteflies, those in the genera Mastrevirus, Curtovirus, Becurtovirus and Turncurtovirus are transmitted by leafhoppers, one member of the genus Capulavirus is transmitted by an aphid, and the single member of the genus Topocuvirus is transmitted by a treehopper.
-The vectors of the only known members of genera Eragrovirus and Grablovirus remain unknown.
+Members of the genus Begomovirus are transmitted by whiteflies, those of the genera Mastrevirus, Curtovirus, Becurtovirus and Turncurtovirus are transmitted by leafhoppers, one member of the genus Capulavirus is transmitted by an aphid, and members of the single species in the genus Topocuvirus are transmitted by treehoppers.
+The vectors of the only known members of the genera Eragrovirus and Grablovirus remain unknown.
 Geminiviruses are important plant pathogens causing economically important diseases in most tropical and subtropical regions of the world.

 Table 1.Geminiviridae.
 Characteristics of the family Geminiviridae.